Libra (Lali album): Background and recording

 In August 2018, Lali released her third studio album Brava.
 Work on Libra commenced six months later, as the earliest record of Lali working on it suggests, in February 2019.
 In early 2019, the singer traveled to the United States to promote her collaboration with Thalía, titled "Lindo Pero Bruto", which both singers had recently released as a single.
 During that trip, Lali got in a studio with Mau y Ricky and Camilo to work on what eventually became the album's sixth track, "No Puedo Olvidarte".
 In March, Lali posted a series of photos to Instagram with the caption "Studio Time" from Miami.
 Work on the studio continued in April as Lali posted a photo from a studio with DJ Snake.
 In May, it was announced that Lali was going to host the 2019 Premios Juventud alongside CNCO and Alejandra Espinoza.
-For that reason, she traveled to Miami to announce the nominees, and she stayed for a couple of weeks to work on new music with Rafael Arcaute, Julio Reyes and other producers and songwriters.
+For that reason, she traveled to Miami to announce the nominees, and she stayed for a couple of weeks to work on new music with Rafael Arcaute, Julio Reyes Copello and other producers and songwriters.

 In June, Lali confirmed that work on her fourth studio album had effectively begun via Twitter: "After many years in the music industry, on the way to my fourth studio album, questioning and challenging myself is necessary.
 [I am] in a different place as a woman and as an artist!
 [I am] going out of my confort zone[,] focusing on what is truly important for me" In July, the singer once again traveled to the United States to co-host the 2019 Premios Juventud, and, again, stayed to work on new music.
 By that time, Lali admitted that Miami had become the "operations center" for the creation of her fourth studio album.
 On October and November, Lali released "Laligera" and "Como Así", respectively, as the first singles off Libra.